RebelGuy/chat-mate-client/docs/minecraft-chat.md

 Now, by listening to the chat render events fired by `GuiIngameForge`, we can prevent its default behaviour (i.e. `cancel` the event) and use `CustomGuiNewChat.drawChat()` instead.
 As a result, the `GuiIngameForge` never has a chance to interact with its private `GuiNewChat` object (which remains to be the default implementation).

+# Emojis
+Custom ChatMate emojis are rendered according to the URL returned by the server.
+Upon first encountering a new emoji, the Client will download and cache the image to the data folder.
+Any subsequent requests will then attempt to retrieve the data from the cache, instead of making another download request.
+This cache system is especially effective for custom emojis due to their immutability - every version of every emoji will never change, and we will never have to invalidate emoji-version caches.

+The emojis are cached in the `/custom-emoji` folder within the Mod's data folder.

+Internally, custom emojis are rendered in chat using the `ResolvableTexture` class.
+This class uses a placeholder to reserve space in the chat window, and asynchronously loads the required data from the web or file system.
+If multiple requests are fired off at the same time, all sets of read/write operations for a given emoji-version are done in series (using a queue system), multiple sets of operations for different emoji-versions are done in parallel.
+The logic for this is implemented in the `PersistentCacheService`.